Frequently Asked Questions

 How does the Master of Human-Computer Interaction and Design admissions committee make admissions decisions?

 The MHCI+D admissions committee reviews all applications with TOEFL scores above the stated minimums.
 At least two faculty read each application in full and evaluate the fit of the applicant to the program both quantitatively and qualitatively.
-The evaluation is based on the letters of recommendation, GPA from previous academic work, resume and work history, personal statement, GRE scores and portfolio, if submitted.
+The evaluation is based on the letters of recommendation, GPA from previous academic work, resume and work history, personal statement, and portfolio, if submitted.

 Because we consider these items as a whole, there are no minimums or target ranges.
 Each student is rated individually on the strength of the combination of all of these factors.
 We then rank them and select the top candidates for admission offers.